wanzichen/Hadoop/README.md

-# Hadoop with Yarn Standalone Model using EC2
+# Intall Hadoop with Yarn Standalone Model using EC2